kubevirt/user-guide/docs/operations/authorization.md

 # Authorization

-KubeVirt authorization is performed using Kubernetes’s Resource Based Authorization Control system (RBAC).
+KubeVirt authorization is performed using Kubernetes's Resource Based Authorization Control system (RBAC).
 RBAC allows cluster admins to grant access to cluster resources by binding RBAC roles to users.